Dentsu: Aegis Group

 On 12 July 2012, Dentsu agreed to acquire British-based Aegis Group plc in a cash deal worth $4.9 billion.
 The deal was completed in March 2013.
 Dentsu Aegis Network, managed all Aegis Media work and non-Japanese Dentsu operations worldwide.
 In September 2020 Dentsu Group Inc. announced that its international business Dentsu Aegis Network will operate under the dentsu brand.
 This simplification has seen three lines of business established across media, customer relationship management, and creative.
 The business is registered as Dentsu International Limited with UK Companies House in October 2020.

 Dentsu Ventures

-In April 2015, Dentsu announced the launch of its corporate venture capital fund, Dentsu Ventures, to provide companies across the U.S., Europe, and Asia with capital and business support.
+In April 2015, Dentsu announced the launch of a corporate venture capital fund, Dentsu Ventures, to provide companies across the U.S., Europe, and Asia with capital and business support.
 In the same month, Dentsu Ventures Global Fund I was launched with a total capital of five billion yen.

 In May 2021, Dentsu Ventures Global Fund II was launched with a total capital of ten billion yen.

 Dentsu Ventures investments include Cheddar, Clear Labs, Exo, GRAIL, Overtime, OpenWeb, Survios, Twist Bioscience, Tynker, and Upside Foods.

+Dentsu Anime Solutions

+In July 2023, Dentsu announced that it had founded its own anime business, Dentsu Anime Solutions, to boost its presence in the anime industry.

+RCKT

+In August 2023, it was announced Dentsu had acquired the Berlin-headquartered digital-first brand, communications and creative agency, RCKT.
+The RCKT brand would be retained during a period of integration, becoming known as “RCKT, a Dentsu Creative Company”.

+GlobalMind

+In 2018 Dentsu acquired GlobalMind, a LATAM based digital first agency based out of Argentina and Miami, USA.

+GlobalMind was the #1 independent media agency in LATAM owner of iColic, a creative agency which helped GlobalMind on the endeavour of conquering Latin America.

+Andy Berman and Marcelo Montefiore were the co-CEOs of The agency until they sold it to Dentsu.